SoheilKhodayari/same-site-wiki/docs/main.md

 The main benefit of the `SameSite` attribute is a more stricter default cookie policy, which can disrupt existing websites.
 To help developers transition to the [new default policy](https://chromestatus.com/feature/5088147346030592), Google introduced three [gradual changes to Chrome](https://www.chromium.org/updates/same-site/), introduced in 2016, 2019, and 2020.

 In April 2016, Chrome 51 introduced support for the new `SameSite` cookie attribute<sup>[\[8\]](#references)</sup> without modifying the default policy.
 Later, in September 2019, Chrome 77 started showing console warning messages for cookies missing the `SameSite` flag.
 The final step of this transition took place in 2020, with Chrome 80.
 First, in February 2020, Chrome set [Lax+POST](https://www.chromium.org/updates/same-site/faq/#q-what-is-the-lax-post-mitigation) the new default policy.
 However, shortly after, Google rolled it back (April 2020) to ease developers' transition to the new policy in light of the COVID-19 pandemic.
 The Lax-by-default was then restored in July 2020 with [Chrome 84](https://www.chromium.org/updates/same-site/faq/).

+## About This Wiki

+While the wiki covers different aspects of SameSite policies, new security risks and threats are always emerging.
+Improvements and suggestions, whether to add new content or expand existing documentation, are always more than appreciated.
+For more information, please refer to [contribution guidelines](https://soheilkhodayari.github.io/same-site-wiki/docs/contributions).

 ## References